pulpgrinder/Fronkensteen/README.md

 ## Remote REPL

-Fronkensteen has a remote REPL capability.
+Fronkensteen has remote REPL capability.
 This can be handy when testing on a device with a small screen, where there's insufficient screen real estate to run the internal editor.
 Sadly, this does require running a server.
 After downloading the repo and running `npm install`, run `node fronkensteen-server` to start the middleware.

-In your app, uncomment the `(launch-remote-repl-server)` line in `app/init.scm`, and export the workspace.
-This will cause your Fronkensteen app to connect to a remote REPL server when the workspace is reloaded.
+Just add `?remote` to the URL for your Fronkensteen app and reload (e.g. `file:///foo/bar/baz/fronkensteen.html?remote`) and it will attempt to connect to the middleware.
+Alternatively, you can run `(launch-remote-repl-server)` from Scheme code (for example, in `app/init.scm`).

 To send commands to your app, you have a couple of options.
 A very basic one is to use the remote-terminal bale.
 Disable the standard app bale, enable the remote-terminal bale, and save the workspace, and you'll have a (very plain) remote terminal that can be run right from your browser.
 You may also be interested in [fronkensteen-atom-repl](https://github.com/pulpgrinder/fronkensteen-atom-repl), a plugin for the Atom text editor that lets you execute Scheme code on a remote Fronkensteen app from inside the editor.